Zaita/Odin/docs/source/installation.md

 # Installation

 ## Quick and Dirty Docker
-Below is a quick and dirty way to get the Odin running locally with docker.
+Below is a quick and dirty way to get Odin running locally with docker.
 You will need to have docker and docker-compose installed.

-The following commands can be used to download the source code from GitHub and run the Odin in a default local docker configuration:
+The following commands can be used to download the source code from GitHub and run Odin in a default local docker configuration:
 1. Download the source code from GitHub and start the docker containers
 ```none
 git clone https://github.com/zaita/Odin
 cd Odin && cp .env.example .env
 docker-compose up -d
 ```
-2. Wait for the Odin_php container to be ready for connections, can be monitored with:
+2. Wait for Odin_php container to be ready for connections, can be monitored with:
 ```none
 docker logs -f Odin_php
 ```
 3. Navigate to `http://127.0.0.1:8123` and login with admin credentials in `.env`

-_Note: The Odin_php container will take a few minutes to start up as it needs to compile in some extra PHP modules and import the default Odin configuration into the MySQL database_
+_Note: Odin_php container will take a few minutes to start up as it needs to compile in some extra PHP modules and import the default Odin configuration into the MySQL database_

 ## Requirements
-The Odin is written in ReactJS and PHP and built on the [SilverStripe](https://silverstripe.org) framework.
+Odin is written in ReactJS and PHP and built on the [SilverStripe](https://silverstripe.org) framework.
 As such, in order to install the software you will need access to a dedicated LAMP, LEMP or similar environment.
 Refer to the official [Server Requirements Documentation](https://docs.silverstripe.org/en/4/getting_started/server_requirements/) to help you spec a suitable configuration for your Odin.

 This repository consists of three parts:
 * the base project, which includes Docker compose files as well as metadata about the project.
-* [the Odin framework](https://github.com/zaita/Odin-framework), which includes the Silverstripe framework and CMS as dependencies and powers the GraphQL endpoints
+* [Odin framework](https://github.com/zaita/Odin-framework), which includes the Silverstripe framework and CMS as dependencies and powers the GraphQL endpoints
-* [the Odin theme](https://github.com/zaita/Odin-theme), which is a front-end React framework designed to communicate with Silverstripe via GraphQL.
+* [Odin theme](https://github.com/zaita/Odin-theme), which is a front-end React framework designed to communicate with Silverstripe via GraphQL.

 If you wish to run the project in a docker container, then you will only need:
 * docker.io